kfechter/LegionY530Ubuntu/README.md

 once wifi is working (or if you are using wired ethernet)

-run the command `sudo add-apt-repository ppa:teejee2008/ppa` and follow the prompt run the command ` sudo apt-get install -y ukuu`
+run the command `sudo add-apt-repository ppa:teejee2008/ppa` and follow the prompt
+run the command `sudo apt-get install -y ukuu`

 Open ukuu from the application screen, then find kernel v4.20 in the list and select it for installation.

 After the kernel is installed, reboot the laptop.
-Wifi should be working, but if it isnt perform the following
+Wifi should be working, but if it isnt follow the directions for Realtek Wifi cards underneath the additional notes section

 ## 9. Install Nvidia drivers and Nvidia-prime packages.